April 15, 2026

 Deke Cateau: Chief Executive Officer, A.G.
 Rhodes

-Dave Lamb: Interim Acting Director, Three Rivers Area Agency on Aging
+Dave Lamb: Interim Director, Three Rivers Area Agency on Aging

 Moderator: Marcey Alter: Associate Principal, Health Management Associates